HB9VQQ/FarFlux/README.md

 Installation
 ============

 Download the latest FarFlux Release from the dist folder and start the MSI installer file.
 Accept the default install path and click on Next.
-Once the installation is complete click on Finish.
+Once the installation is completed click on Finish.

 ![image](https://user-images.githubusercontent.com/75934980/114466174-65594800-9be8-11eb-9908-767105c5e979.png)